fenago/python-networking-sysadmins/scripting/lab_guides/Lab_4.md

 ----------------------------------------------------------------------

 In this section, we will learn about the `os` module of Python.
 Python\'s `os` module helps in achieving operating system tasks.
 We need to import the `os` module if we want to perform operating system tasks.

-We will look at some examples related to handlingfiles and directories.

 ### Creating and deleting the directory